nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * *No Input* - Refers to no input given.

+* *Mainstream OS* - Windows/MacOS/Linux

 <br>

 ## Appendix E: Instructions for Manual Testing

 Given below are instructions to test HealthVault manually.

-> * These instructions only provide a starting point for testers to work on;
-> testers are expected to do more *exploratory* testing.
+* These instructions only provide a starting point for testers to work on; testers are expected to do more *exploratory* testing.
-> * You can refer to the [User Guide](https://github.com/AY2021S2-CS2113T-F08-2/tp/blob/master/docs/UserGuide.md) for further information regarding the command formats.
+* You can refer to the [User Guide](https://github.com/AY2021S2-CS2113T-F08-2/tp/blob/master/docs/UserGuide.md) for further information regarding the command formats.

 ### Launching HealthVault